 original_belief_b <- 1

-Now I draw one observation from a geometric distribution by flipping the coin until I see the first heads.
-The result is the number of tails I saw along the way,
+Draw one observation from a geometric distribution by flipping the coin until we see the first heads.
+The result is the number of tails along the way:

 (x <- rgeom(1, prob = magical_unknown_param))